 - Next take the weaver that is on your left and weave this in front of and behind the second two uprights.
 Keep repeating this weaving process.
 You will notice that you will always be picking up and weaving with the willow that is on the left, until you reach the right-hand of the hurdle.
 This weave is called ‘pairing’ and this sequence will give a strong base to the bottom of your hurdle.

-- Once you have finished this process, you will find the tip end will be short, so leave this at the end and trim off later.
+- Once you have finished this process, you will find the tip end (the thin end of the willow rod) will be short, so leave this at the end and trim off later.
 The butt end will now bend around the right-hand end stick and weave in front of the second upright and behind the third.

 NOTE: There is a danger that the willow will split when you do this, so try to twist it as it bends around the end.